kaiyi27/tp/docs/UserGuide.md

 ![Before editing policy](images/EditPolicyBefore.png)
 *Before editing the policy*
 ![After editing policy](images/EditPolicyAfter.png)
-*After editing the first policy of the first person*
+*After editing the second policy of the first person*

 #### Delete a policy from a client